Land Rights and Claims

-- the Chiefs Committee on Claims (CCoC) has existed for more than two decades and meets several times a year to discuss issues relating to Specific Claims and ATR;
+- the Chiefs Committee on Claims has existed for more than two decades and meets several times a year to discuss issues relating to Specific Claims and ATR;

-A number of additional topics are also associated with Land Rights & Claims, including Claims Over $150M, Landless Bands, and Modern-Day Treaty Implementation.
+A number of additional topics are associated with Land Rights & Claims, including Claims Over $150 Million, Landless Bands and Modern-Day Treaty Implementation.
 These are reflected in various other resolutions and activities.

 The reform of Canada’s Comprehensive Claims Policy (CCP) is currently a focal point for AFN advocacy and was advanced as a priority at the January 11, 2013, meeting with the Prime Minister.

 Outcomes from the January meeting included a commitment from the Prime Minister to establish a joint high level mechanism to review the CCP, which has led to the establishment of a joint Senior Oversight Committee (SOC).
 The SOC has met on a number of occasions since January 11th, and includes representatives from the Prime Minister’s Office, the Privy Council Office, the Aboriginal Affairs Minister’s office, and Aboriginal Affairs and Northern Development Canada (AANDC).

 The focus of work to date has been on the development of Terms of Reference for the SOC, as well as broad discussions about how this work would be framed.
 A discussion paper was developed, along with a proposed statement for the Prime Minister, and tabled with Canada to advance discussions.
 Meaningful progress is expected to be made over the course of the current fiscal year.